Font Size:

 • Young teens are statistically more likely to abuse only prescription drugs.

-• Studies suggest that women are more likely than men to be prescribed an abusable prescription drug, particularly narcotics and antianxiety drugs.
-Research has shown that women are at increased risk for nonmedical use of narcotic drugs.
+• Studies suggest that women are more likely than men to be prescribed an abusable prescription drug, particularly narcotics and anti-anxiety drugs.
+Research has shown that women are at increased risk for non-medical use of narcotic drugs.

 • Substance abuse and addiction cost billions in health care dollars each year.
 To that, add the costs of lost productivity, law enforcement, criminal case processing, incarceration, countless ruined lives, and premature death.